intuit/costBuddy/README.md

 Example :
 > public_subnet_id=“subnet-abc”

-10. `private_subnet_id`: This param is important to create Lambda under private subnet so that lambda can use NAT g/w to access AWS resources like EC2, Cost Explore API, S3 etc), please go through below AWS document for more info.
+10. `private_subnet_id`: This parameter is important to create Lambda under private subnet so that lambda can use NAT g/w to access AWS resources like EC2, Cost Explore API, S3 etc), please go through below AWS document for more info.
 > https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/

 Example :